The MMC Institute for Teaching Excellence (MITE)

 Co-Director, the Academy at MITE

-Vice Chair for Research and Quality, Department of Medicine
+Vice Chair for Education and Professional Development, Department of Medicine

-Dr. Fairfield is an internist, medical educator, and health services researcher.
+Dr. Fairfield is an internist, medical educator, physician coach, and scientist studying approaches to improve health equity.
 She completed an M.D. at Boston University School of Medicine, followed by internship and residency at Beth Israel Hospital in Boston.
-She then completed the Harvard Medical School fellowship in General Medicine, earning her Masters in Public Health, followed by a Doctorate in Public Health focused on Epidemiology and Nutrition at Harvard School of Public Health.
+She then completed the Harvard Medical School fellowship in General Medicine, earning her Master’s in Public Health, followed by a Doctorate in Public Health focused on Epidemiology and Nutrition at Harvard School of Public Health.
 After serving on the faculty at Beth Israel Deaconess Medical Center, Dr. Fairfield joined MMC in 2002.

-Dr. Fairfield sees patients and supervises residents in the International and Travel Clinics at MMC and serves as Medical Director for the Portland Community Free Clinic.
-Her professional focus is improving the health of the people of her home state of Maine through excellent clinical care, medical education, and research.
+Dr. Fairfield sees patients and supervises residents in the International and Travel Clinics at MMC.
+She served as Medical Director for the Portland Community Free Clinic for 16 years where she has volunteered since 2002.
+Her professional focus is improving the health of the people of her home state of Maine through excellent clinical care, medical education, and community-engaged research.

 Email: fairfk@mmc.org